Michaelangel007/perl_crap_reference/README.md

  This also explains why _some_ coders like to put the array size _after_ the array name, but I digress.

- If we are doing a binary search and then insert if not found, we can tweak the binary search to return the _negative position of middle._
+ Looking at the what the code is doing from a higher perspective if we are doing a _binary search followed by an insert if not found_ then we can tweak the binary search to return the _negative position of middle._
  This will allow us to use that as the _starting_  position of where the key should be inserted into the array.